tardate/LittleArduinoProjects/README.md

-# 232 Little Electronics and Arduino Projects
+# 233 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LEDDimmer/555PWM](./Electronics101/LEDDimmer/555PWM) - test a PWM LED dimmer circuit using a 555 timer.
+> Latest addition:sparkles: [PWM/GeneralPurposeHighSideController](./Electronics101/PWM/GeneralPurposeHighSideController) - build and test a general-purpose high-side PWM controller.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like